11 Best Beach Destinations in North America

-The town is full of great restaurants, good nightlife as well and amazing sunset bars.
+The town is full of great restaurants, good nightlife as well, and amazing sunset bars.
 You will never have a dull moment in Tamarindo.
-If you are looking for more to do here check out my post on the Top 10 Things To Do In Tamarindo.

 5. Tulum, Mexico

-You are sure to fall in love with Tulum, especially with all the amazing Tulum beach clubs.
+You are sure to fall in love with this town, especially with all the amazing Tulum beach clubs.

 - Be sure to check out my Tulum Packing List before you go!

 6. Grace Bay, Turks And Caicos

 Hands down, this is one of the prettiest beaches I have ever seen.

 Grace beach sand is white as snow, it has crystal clear blue water that matches the sky and some amazing seashells to admire.

 It is a great beach to lie out on and do nothing but read a book and completely forget about winter.

 This is not an adventurous spot, so if lying on the beach is not your thing then this isn’t the spot for you.